 You’ve heard the popular saying “Run hard after God and if he can keep up, say hi.”
 I’ll add, if he overtakes you, even better!

-My biggest attraction to Tommy was his complete devotion and love for God.
+My biggest attraction to Tommy was his complete devotion to God.
 Not a Sunday-church love, but a devout zeal, coupled with brokenness and obedience.

-At one point I thought I would never get married because God had given me this huge vision for my life.
+At one point, I thought I would never get married because God had given me this huge vision for my life.
 I told God “I cannot leave this vision for a man.
-I can’t get married because he might not allow me to follow this dream”
+I can’t get married because a husband might have a problem with my dreams.”

 Marry a man who dreams your dream.
-Then you will have no problem submitting and following because you’ll be dreaming the same dream and moving in the same direction”
+Then you will have no problem being partners because you’ll both be dreaming the same dream and moving in the same direction”

 Talk about a Hallelujah moment!

-Are you planning to go somewhere, make something of yourself?
+Are you planning to go somewhere, make something for yourself?
 Then make sure the man you are seeing has a vision.
-Remember this guy will be the priest and leader of your home.
-If you don’t like the direction he’s heading now (or maybe he’s not heading anywhere at all), then take two steps back and out of the door.
+Remember this guy will be a priest of your home.
+If you don’t like the direction he’s heading now (or maybe he’s not heading anywhere at all *gasp*), then take two steps back and out of the door.

-But he has to have a clear mental image of where he wants to go and you need to see yourself supporting him (and him supporting you.)
+But he has to have a mental image of where he wants to go and you need to see yourself supporting him (and him supporting you.)

 It’s not enough to have a vision, you need character to go with it!
-There are many rich successful people, even big visionaries, but not all have character.
+There are many rich successful people, even big visionaries, with no character whatsoever.

-If you think money is everything, try sleeping with wand of cash next to your pillow.
-Cos that’s how your life after marriage will be if you chose a success/money over character.
-You’ll get a whole lot of dough and nothing but coldness in the place of love and moral uprightness.
+Because that’s how your life in marriage will feel if you chose a success/money over character.
+You’ll get a whole lot of dough and no love and moral uprightness.

 Tommy had peculiarities, which delighted me.
-His Queens English, the way he walked, laughed and ate, his deep rich voice, the vein on his forehead that popped when he was stressed or upset…
+The way he spoke, the way he walked, the way he ate, his laughter, his deep rich voice, the little vein on his forehead that popped when he was stressed or upset…

 His normal was my exquisite.

 To answer the is he the right guy for me question, think of chemistry.
-You have to love your guy!
+You have to like your guy!
 Absolutely undoubtedly, in love.

 Sometimes single women say they are in love but when they talk about the guy, the line is horizontal – no warmth, no mush, no sweetness, no giggles, not softness.
 Their heart is not taken.

-Anytime a single lady tells me they want to marry someone, I want to know if they’ve talked to someone about it.
-Specifically if they have talked to a pastor and mentor and what they think about it.
+Anytime a single lady tells me they want to marry someone, I want to know if they’ve talked to someone else about it.
+Specifically if they have talked to a pastor and mentor or parent and what they think about it.

-Don’t go into courtship (even that early friendship) alone.
+Don’t go into courtship alone.
 Trust me, there’s stuff you don’t know about committed relationships.
 You want allies, people who are looking out for you.
 Inviting others in will be hard on your ego, but the benefit is so worth it!

 And don’t be the kind of person who merely informs the pastor, instead of involving them right from the beginning.
 Don’t go to them with “please rubber-stamp this for me, will ya” attitude.
 If you go to a pastor or mentor with a closed heart, you can’t be helped.